pbfrandsen/CBA_genomics_workshop/06_Feature_annotation.md

 ###### Last updated: January 29, 2025
 ------------------------------------------------------------------------

-Note--instead of using BRAKER3, we will be performing feature annotation with a new deep learning based method called `Helixer`.
-However, I am leaving these instructions here since they can be useful for the future and for making comparisons between our genomes.

 ## Prerequisites:

 - Soft-masked reference genome (you can use RepeatMasker and RepeatModeler, we used Earl Grey)